fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 embedded system like Nerves.

 ## Application setup
-Lets walk through a quick example app to get us up and running with Nerves and Ecto + SQLite3.
+Let's walk through a quick example app to get us up and running with Nerves and Ecto + SQLite3.

 ```elixir
 mix nerves.new hello_db